Rank and title overpower free country ideals, often dividing families even lovers for centuries. Juuri/Haruka & Yuki/Kaname.

-"If I wasn't sworn to secrecy I would but unfortunately, my adventures will follow me in death."
+"If I wasn't sworn to secrecy I would but fortunately my adventures will follow me in death."

 "Shall I make you divulge anyway?"
 Rido headed to the cart and lifted a pair of glasses.

-"I'm too guarded when I'm drunk."
+"I'm too guarded to divulge anything when I'm drunk."
 Juuri assured.

-"I know that," He proceeded to pour her a glass, "The wine is a mark of our agreement and the one making you divulge," Rido handed her the drink, a hand lifting to brush her satin warm cheek, "Will be I." Her bottom lip was rosy and supple against his fingertips.
+"I know that."
+He proceeded to pour her a glass, "The wine is a mark of our agreement and the one making you divulge," Rido handed her the drink, a hand lifted to brush her satin warm cheek, "Will be I." Her bottom lip was rosy and supple against his fingertips.
 "You're still planning to reject me?"

 "Why wouldn't I?"
 Juuri shrugged, pulling away from his hand to indulge in the drink.
-"There are tons of women falling at your feet.
-Most of them wind up between your sheets.
-Wed one or two, I know your insatiable appetite is too much for one."
+"There are tons of women falling at your feet, most of them wind up between your sheets.
+Wed one or two, I know your insatiable appetite is too much."

 "If only she agreed then I didn't have to persist with the others."

-Juuri tipped her head back, smiling gracefully.
-"You can always…Abstain, Rido."
+Juuri tipped her head back and smiled gracefully.
+"You can always, oh I don't know, abstain, Rido."

 Immediate disapproval chiseled across his face, forging brutally in his blue-red irises and curling on top of his smirk as he refrained from cringing.
 "This is why I love you, Juuri."

 The parlor entrance was flanked by a slender shadow.
 Her glittery skirt dazzled in the soft lighting like her creamy milk skin.
-Sara whisked in the room, narrowed eyes targeted on none but the carefree woman delighting her drink.
+Sara whisked into the room, her narrowed eyes targeted on none but the carefree woman delighting in her drink.